All Products

 Document Center

-Before you use the media processing or online editing feature, you must upload multiple types of media assets such as videos, audio files, images, and auxiliary media assets to the Intelligent Media Services (IMS) system.
-This topic describes how to upload media assets to IMS and the file formats supported by IMS.
+Before you can use the media processing or online editing features, you must upload media assets, such as videos, audio files, images, and auxiliary media assets, to Intelligent Media Services (IMS).
+This topic describes the methods for uploading media assets to IMS and lists the supported file formats.

 Supported file formats